yashtazor/Facebook-DG-Hackathon-2k18/README.md

 # Hackathon-2k18
 Just a simple scientific calculator with some additional operations and a key lock.

-How to execute?
-Just run the 'Main' class.
+How to execute?\nJust run the 'Main' class.